petersaj/Peters_at_al_CellReports_2022/README.md

 # Peters_et_al_CellReports_2022
 Code used to produce figures in "Visuomotor learning promotes visually evoked activity in the medial prefrontal cortex", Peters et al., Cell Reports 2022.

+The data loaded by this code is available for download at: LINK COMING SOON

+The full codebase used in this paper (and possible dependencies) are in: https://github.com/petersaj/AP_scripts_cortexlab

+Included files: AP_ctx_str_figures_published - produces all figures AP_load_concat_normalize_ctx_str - called by figure code (loads and normalizes data) AP_ctx_str_trial_preprocessing - all preprocessing code used to produce data files from raw data AP_ctx_str_grab_trial_data - called by preprocessing script (executes common preprocessing)

+Any questions or issues I can address via Github issue